 We will solicit proxies and will bear the entire cost of this solicitation.
 The initial solicitation of proxies may be supplemented by additional mail communications and by telephone, fax, e-mail, internet and personal solicitation by our directors, officers or other employees.
 No additional compensation for soliciting proxies will be paid to our directors, officers or other employees for their proxy solicitation efforts.
-In addition, we have retained MacKenzie Partners, Inc. to assist in the solicitation of proxies at a solicitation fee of \$15,000, plus related reasonable out-of-pocket expenses.
-We also reimburse Citibank, N.A. for their expenses in sending materials, including ADS proxy cards, to ADS holders of record.
+We also reimburse Citibank, N.A. for its expenses in sending materials, including ADS proxy cards, to ADS holders of record.